drewmccormack/Forked/Samples/A Race of Actors/README.md

 # Sample: A Race of Actors

-Q: What do you call a group of Swift actors?
+Q: What do you call a group of many Swift actors?
 A: A race of actors.

 Joking aside, this sample is a rather contrived example of how you can quite easily